xcore/sc_xtcp/doc/slicekit_quickstart/quickstart.rst

     check your Network Adapter TCP/IP settings).

-Next Steps
+Next steps
 ++++++++++

 Look at the Code
 ................

    #.
 Examine the application code.
-In xTimeComposer navigate to the ``src`` directory under ``app_simple_webserver`` and double click on the main.xc file within it.
+In xTIMEcomposer navigate to the ``src`` directory under ``app_simple_webserver`` and double click on the main.xc file within it.
 The file will open in the central editor window.
    #.
 Find the main function and note that it runs the
       ``ethernet_xtcp_server()`` (which runs the ethernet driver and tcp stack) and the ``xhttpd()`` function in parallel.
    #.
 Look at the ``xhttpd.xc`` and ``httpd.xc`` files.
 These
       implement the webserver logic that connects to the TCP/IP stack.
-In particular the ``httpd_handle_event`` function that responds to a TCP event over an XC channel and performs the functions of the webserver.
+In particular the ``httpd_handle_event`` function that responds to a TCP event over an xC channel and performs the functions of the webserver.
 See the TCP/IP programming guide for details on how the ``xtcp`` stack works.

 Look at Other Examples
 ......................

-Within the xSOFTip broswer you can find other examples in the Networking/Ethernet category.
+For a more complex embedded wbeserver demo that allows user interaction try the ``Slicekit GPIO and Ethernet Combo Demo`` demo application which can be found under sliceKIT->Demos categroy in the xSOFTip Explorer pane within xTIMEcomposer.